 Lot18's first six months were promising, with 200,000 new members, thousands of bottles sold each week, and monthly revenue quickly topping \$1 million.
-More funding came in, first \$10 million, then another \$30 million in November 201148; and Lot18 acquired Vinobest, a similar French business, just a year
+More funding came in, first \$10 million, then another \$30 million in November 2011; and Lot18 acquired Vinobest, a similar French business, just a year

 But then, in January 2012, just weeks after the Vinobest acquisition, Lot18 laid off 15 percent of its employees.
-49 A few months later, four senior executives departed.
-50 Then, via the acquisition in early 2013 of Tasting Room, another online wine merchant with a different approach, Lot18 pivoted to a subscription model (we've already seen some of the problems with that model in Chapter 5!).
-By May 2013, after yet another round of layoffs, the company was down from more than 100 employees 51 to 36, and both of its co-founders had departed.
-52 As one unhappy former employee characterized it, "I finally left after one of the most frustrating experiences I've encountered in the tech industry."
-53 In July, the company closed its UK office, which it had opened a mere four months earlier.
-54 the flash sales model simply didn't work in the wine business ¶ ¶ come and go in the same way they do in the world of apparel.
+A few months later, four senior executives departed.
+Then, via the acquisition in early 2013 of Tasting Room, another online wine merchant with a different approach, Lot18 pivoted to a subscription model (we've already seen some of the problems with that model in Chapter 5!).
+By May 2013, after yet another round of layoffs, the company was down from more than 100 employees to 36, and both of its co-founders had departed.
+As one unhappy former employee characterized it, "I finally left after one of the most frustrating experiences I've encountered in the tech industry."
+In July, the company closed its UK office, which it had opened a mere four months earlier.

+Why all the turmoil?
+As in some other settings, the flash sales model simply didn't work in the wine business, where tastes don't the flash sales model simply didn't work in the wine business ¶ ¶ come and go in the same way they do in the world of apparel.
 Wine is a much more stable product category than fashion, with tastes, trends, and reputations established over long periods.
 The fashion volatility just isn't there, so scarcity really doesn't play very well; it is more difficult to create a sense of urgency with such merchandise as compared to fashion, which can go from "not" to "hot" and back again in a matter of months.
 Worse, wine is a heavily regulated business in which regulations differ from state to state, country to country.
 Scaling a business with that kind of complexity is no simple task.